Skip to main content

 Screenshot of the Worth Building landing page: a dark hero section with the headline ‘In 2026, building software is trivial.
 Defending it is hard.’ above a terminal mock-up showing a qualify command returning a Validate first verdict.

-The Worth Building landing page — my first real contribution back to the open-source ecosystem I’ve been leaning on for two decades.
+The Worth Building landing page at worthbuilding.dev.
+My first real contribution back to the open-source ecosystem I’ve been leaning on for two decades.

 I’ve always felt a quiet debt to the open-source world.